DeepCAD: A Deep Generative Network for Computer-Aided Design Models: Experiments

 The CAD generative model can serve as a fundamental algorithmic block in many applications.
 While our work focuses on the generative model itself, not the downstream applications, here we discuss its use in two scenarios.

 With the CAD generative model, one can take a point cloud (e.g., acquired through 3D scanning) and reconstruct a CAD model.
 As a preliminary demonstration, we use our autoencoder to encode a CAD model $M$ into a latent vector $\bm{c}$.
 We then leverage the PointNet++ encoder~\cite{pointnet2_qi2017}, training it to encode the point-cloud representation of $M$ into the same latent vector $\bm{c}$.
 At inference time, provided a point cloud, we use PointNet++ encoder to map it into a latent vector, followed by our auotoencocder to decode into a CAD model.
-Some results are shown in \figref{pc2cad}.
+We show some visual examples in \figref{pc2cad} and quan-titative results in the supplementary document (\tabref{results_pc2cad}).

 Furthermore, the generated CAD model can be directly imported into CAD tools for user editing (see \figref{results_edit}).
 This is a unique feature enabled by the CAD generative model, as the user editing on point clouds or polygon meshes would be much more troublesome.